AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/types/c-data-types/r-thumb-asset-update-array.md

 ---
 # [!DNL ThumbAssetUpdateArray]{#thumbassetupdatearray}

-An metadata updates for thumb assets.
+A metadata update for thumb assets.

  Syntax